-The Bank has recently set up a wholly-owned subsidiary for the marketing of retail assets and proposed credit cards.
-The Bank is required to maintain an "arms' length" relationship in respect of its subsidiaries and in respect of mutual funds sponsored by it in regard to business parameters such as taking undue advantage in borrowing/lending funds, transferring/selling/buying of securities at rates other than market rates, giving special consideration for securities transactions, in supporting/financing the subsidiary and financing its clients through them when it itself is not able or are not permitted to do so.
+The Bank has recently set up two wholly-owned subsidiaries.
+The Bank is required to maintain an "arms' length" relationship in respect of its subsidiaries in regard to business parameters such as taking undue advantage in borrowing/lending funds, transferring/selling/buying of securities at rates other than market rates, giving special consideration for securities transactions, in supporting/financing the subsidiary and financing its clients through them when it itself is not able or are not permitted to do so.

 The Bank must observe the prudential norms stipulated by the RBI, from time to time, in respect of its underwriting commitments.
 Pursuant to such prudential norms, the Bank's underwriting commitment under any single obligation shall not exceed 15 per cent. of an issue.
 The Bank also require the prior specific approval of the RBI to participate in the equity of financial services ventures including stock exchanges and depositories notwithstanding the fact that such investments may be within the ceiling prescribed under Section 19(2) of the Banking Regulation Act.
 Further investment by the Bank in a subsidiary, financial services company, financial institution cannot exceed 10.0 per cent. of its paid-up capital and reserves and its aggregate investments in all such companies and financial institutions put together cannot exceed 20.0 per cent. of its paid-up capital and reserves.